 Are you an HR professional looking for guidance when it comes to creating your return-to-office plan post-COVID 19?
-Our Head of Marketing and Communications, Coralie Fernando, interviewed Erin Taheny, Head of HR and Operations here at Tiger, on how we’re planning for Tiger’s return to the office.
+Our Head of Marketing and Communications, Coralie Fernando, interviewed Rebecca Siciliano, Managing Director at Tiger, on how we’re planning for Tiger’s return to the office.

-Erin started at Tiger mere weeks before London went into lockdown, so her experience has been incredibly unique!
 In the interview, they discussed how Tiger is approaching the return to the office post-pandemic.
 They discuss the main concerns for our employees, the importance of conducting employee feedback surveys and risk assessments and how important communication has been throughout the process.
-Listen to the podcast and read the full transcription below.

 We’d love to learn a bit more around your pandemic response from an operations and HR standpoint, what it means for employees and what the return-to-work plan will look like if possible.
 Could you give me an overview of all of the considerations that you have in place for returning back to the office when it happens?

 Yes.
 So we had a goal day, set through conversations with the CEO, of making sure that the office was ready to have people back in from the first of June, even if we weren’t going to ask staff to be back in from that date.
 We just wanted to make sure we were happy that things were in place and that should government guidelines change, we were kind of ahead of things – we weren’t waiting for deliveries and things like that.
 So, we wanted to get started on that as early as possible.
 We’ve been planning the return to work literally from a few weeks into the whole thing…so, cleaning products, sanitizers, we have provided masks because again, we weren’t sure if the government were going to say that they were a requirement and that employers were going to have to provide that for employees — we didn’t want to be caught out.